svenfuchs/cl/README.md

 Cl.new('owners').run(%w(add --help))

+# Output:
+#
 #   Usage: owners add [options]
 #
 #   Options:
 #
 #     --to GROUP      type: string, note: needs to be a group
 #     --help          Get help on this command

 ```